ITU-BDSA23-GROUP7/Chirp/docs/report.md

 dotnet user-secrets set "AZURE_SQL_CONNECTIONSTRING" "[insert connection string]"
 ```

-Where `[insert connection string]` is replaced with a connection string refering to an sql server.
+Where `[insert connection string]` is replaced with a connection string referring to an sql server.

 When the user secret is made, the program can be run from the same directory using one of the two following commands: